isomerpages/cpib-corp/press-room/press-releases/_posts/2025-12-11-post-Former Driving Tester Charged for Allegedly Attempting to Obtain Bribe from Test Candidate.md

 <br>b) Email us at <a href="https://guide.isomer.gov.sg/guide/your-workspace/pages/new-editor-editing-page" rel="noopener noreferrer nofollow" target="_blank"><u>report@cpib.gov.sg</u></a>;&nbsp;
 <br>c) Call the Duty Officer at <a href="tel:1800-376-0000" rel="noopener noreferrer nofollow" target="_blank"><u>1800-376-0000</u></a>; or
 <br>d) Write to us at the CPIB Headquarters @ 2 Lengkok Bahru, S159047.</p>
+<p>5.
+Where possible, the report should include the following information:</p>
+<p>a) Where, when and how did the alleged corrupt act happen?
+<br>b) Who was involved and what were their roles?
+<br>c) What was the bribe given and the favour shown?</p>
+<p>6.
+Under the law, the identity of the person making the report will be
+kept confidential, except when the court finds that the person has made a false statement in his corruption complaint.
+Complainants may also choose not to reveal their personal details when lodging a corruption complaint.</p>
 <p><strong>Corrupt Practices Investigation Bureau</strong>
 </p>